file-size/file-size.github.io/README.md

 ## Issues

+* 3rd party API can has a traffic limit
+* 3rd party API errors on files over 48-56 Kilobytes
 * You can't read files from other servers unless that server allows you to
 [CORS - Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)